 It's a good idea to have some accommodation organised before you arrive in New Zealand.
 As a student, you could stay in a hall of residence, rent a house with friends, or board in a homestay.
 Living in a homestay or a hall of residence are probably the best options for someone who is new to New Zealand, because it will allow you to make new friends quickly.
 Make sure you check how the accommodation you choose is heated, as some older houses in New Zealand are not insulated and can be very cold.

 Another accommodation option is a homestay.
 You can live with a host family, in a room of your own, and they provide meals.
 Interacting with your hosts and meeting their neighbours and friends is a great way to advance your English and get ‘up close’ with New Zealand’s way of life and culture.

 Contact your education provider for specific information about accommodation in the area.

 Most of New Zealand's cities are relatively small, so it is easy to get around.
 Day to day commuting in the city is often by bus, biking or walking.
 There are good bus networks in the main cities (Auckland, Wellington, Christchurch and Dunedin), plus Auckland and Wellington also have commuter rail and ferries.

 Check out our transport page for more information.

 Students may find some regions or cities are cheaper to live in than others in New Zealand.
 You can calculate how much everyday expenses such as accommodation, power, groceries, and transport are likely to cost by using Studylink's cost of living calculator.

 Part time work

-Working while you study can be a good way to get work experience and earn a little extra to help you pay bills.
+If your visa conditions state that you can work part time while studying, this can be a good way to get work experience and earn a little extra spending money.
 It can also help you meet people.
 However, you need to make sure that your visa allows you to work, and make sure you leave yourself time to study and enjoy New Zealand.